 I keep a Kaito Voyager Pro KA600 radio in my home that is connected to AC power that keeps the internal battery charged.
-When the AC power is out I can use the radio for several hours on its internal battery, and in case of a longer term outage, it is possible to operate the radio on its integrated solar panel or its dynamo hand crank charger.
-Hand-crank capability is good because this won’t discharge your normal batteries and a 60-count crank charge can keep the radio going for over 30 minutes.
-This radio also has a USB port that allows me to recharge the battery in my cell phone.
+When the AC power is out I can use the radio for several hours on its internal battery.
+And, in case of a longer term outage, it is possible to operate the radio on its integrated solar panel or its dynamo hand crank charger.
+Hand-crank capability is good because a 60-count crank charge can keep the radio going for over 30 minutes.
+This radio also has a USB port that allows me to recharge the battery in my cell phone if necessary.

 In the event of a longer term power outage, you’ll need something more robust to keep power flowing to you.

 Another handy tool to have in case of power outage is a gas-powered generator.
 If you have ever experienced a days-long blackout, you understand why we are thankful for home generators.
 When Puerto Rico experienced a year-long blackout, they survived by relying on generators.
 Let’s add a word of caution when using these.
 Do your internet research on the brand.
 Some have a history of recalls and starting home fires.